 As mentioned in a previous AssurX blog, NERC and Industry Move in the Right Direction for Greater Reliability, security vulnerabilities of the electric grid has been a focus for the regulators and registered entities since the attack by gunmen at a California (Metcalf) substation.

 Commissioner John Norris, writing a separate opinion, wants Congress to act on protecting sensitive security information “I believe that our success in developing a comprehensive approach to addressing physical vulnerabilities relies at least in part on Congress taking steps to ensure the confidentiality of sensitive security information regarding the physical vulnerabilities of our grid.
-Currently, industry remains concerned that confidential security information submitted to the Commission would be subject to disclosure through Freedom of Information Act requests.
+Currently, the industry remains concerned that confidential security information submitted to the Commission would be subject to disclosure through Freedom of Information Act requests.
 These concerns have understandably left industry reluctant to provide the Commission with its most sensitive security information related to potential physical threats or vulnerabilities to our power grid.
 A reliability standard will likely have limited impact if industry, NERC, and the Commission remain unable to safely and securely exchange such information.
 Thus, I urge Congress to act expeditiously by creating a clearly-defined exemption to the Freedom of Information Act to allow for such exchange of information without fear of disclosure.”